Anarchism on the periphery: struggle under conditions of emigration and war

 Today Russian anarchist movement is in bad situation.
 But this is not a reason to give up, quite the contrary.
 There are advantageous circumstances in all difficult situations, and we must use them.
 Right now the Russian emigration has such an opportunity.We are convinced that revolution in Russia is possible and necessary.
 The anarchist movement must participate in taking down the regime and join processes of social changes under political regimes that will come after.

 Without a strong movement we won’t be able to act in a coherent and organized way in upcoming revolutionary events.
-We do not consider success of anarchism in the post Soviet countries possible without anarchist organizations – above-ground and social, combat and combat.
+We do not consider success of anarchism in the post Soviet countries possible without anarchist organizations – above-ground and social, combat and underground.
 That’s why in this text we are calling for creation of organizations, making it possible to shape a united and coherent movement that can rise to the challenge of our times.

 We consider it necessary to analyse Russian political emigration and seek to draw useful lessons from it.
 Our analyses are not complete and focus on only a few aspects that are important to us specifically.
 In the process of these reflections we make critical remarks, with the aim of motivating those people who will find what is expressed in this text interesting and important.
 We are writing primarily for people from Russia.
 We see the need for greater unity in the anarchist movement, the need for organised struggle and internationalism as a revolutionary tradition.
 This text aims to share this vision.